 Message structure validation

-Aside from message schema validations (see section Schema validation4.8 below), these validations apply to message structure.
+Aside from message schema validations (see section Schema validation), these validations apply to message structure.

 If a message structure violation is detected on a received message, the message should be rejected back to the counterparty in a way appropriate to the session protocol.